 In his 1990 book, James railed against the Commissioner’s case, saying he hadn’t even come close to proving Rose had bet on baseball, and lambasting those who said they were certain of Rose’s guilt.
 On a couple of occasions, James and I sparred in the press, and he disputed what I claimed were some factual errors in his reporting on the case.
 He took me to task in his 2001 book, explaining why he felt my criticisms were off-base.

 But I was less interested in convincing Bill James of Rose’s guilt than I was in letting others come to their own decision, based not on James’ interpretation of the evidence but on their own.
 So I asked John Dowd if he’d be alright with me posting his report online, and he agreed.

 Over the next year, I made many trips to the Baseball Hall of Fame in Cooperstown, where the 22 volumes of supporting evidence had been sent, and the staff at the Research Library let me pore through them.
 I posted copies of the most interesting stuff online, and eventually posted copies of everything.

 Over the years, Rose continued to profess his innocence.
-To some he was a pariah, to others a folk hero victim of injustice.
+To some, he was a pariah, to others a folk hero and victim of injustice.
 He made the case for why he should be allowed to return to baseball, something that the new Commissioner, Bud Selig, said he couldn’t envision happening.

-I wrote more than a dozen articles on the case, and every one unleashed a flurry of angry letters and e-mails.
-I responded to every one by pointing them to the archive of documents I’d posted online.
+I wrote more than a dozen articles on the case, and each one unleashed a flurry of angry letters and e-mails.
+I responded to every reader by pointing them to the archive of documents I’d posted online.
 (They’re still there, in their entirety, and still draw a surprising amount of traffic.)